6 Design Tips On How To Get The Best Trading Pin!

 Adding Extras Boosts Trading Power

-Enhancements increase a pin’s trading value.
-For a small fee, you can add:
+Enhancements increase a pin’s appeal.
+You can add:

 • Glitter